-An inevitable sensation of excitement builds as you approach the great monolith.
-If you drive toward it in a rental car, you may find yourself gasping at the first glimpse of it through the windshield; if you're on a tour bus, you'll likely want to grab the person sitting next to you and point out the window as it looms larger and larger.
+An inevitable sensation of excitement builds as you approach this great monolith.
+If you drive toward it in a rental car, you may find yourself gasping at the first glimpse through the windshield; if you're on a tour bus, you'll likely want to grab the person sitting next to you and point out the window as it looms larger and larger.
 Rising like an enormous red mountain in the middle of an otherwise completely flat desert, Uluru is a marvel to behold.

 by a road and walking trails.
 Two car parks—Mala and Kuniya—provide access for several of the walks, or you can choose to do the full circle of the Rock on the Base Walk.

 As you work your way around Uluru, your perspective of the great rock changes significantly.
 You should allow four hours to walk the 10 km (6 miles) around the rock and explore the several deep crevices along the way.
 Some places are Aboriginal sacred sites and cannot be entered, nor can they be photographed.
 These are clearly signposted.
 Aboriginal art can be found in caves at the rock's base.

 If you're looking for an easy walk that takes you just partway around the base, the Mala Walk is 2 km (1 mile) in length and almost all on flat land.
 The walk goes to the Kanju Gorge from the base of the climbing trail; park rangers provide free tours daily at 8 am from October to April and at 10 am from May to September.

 The Liru Walk starts at the cultural center and takes you to the base of the Rock.
 Along the way are stands of mulga trees and—after rain—wildflowers.
 The track is wheelchair accessible, and the walk is an easy 1½ hours.